andreas-wagner-dev/blog-life-story/README.md

 }
 ```

-### Step 3 — Make Props Precise (Value Objects)
+### Step 3 - Make Props Precise (Value Objects)

 Never use raw primitives for domain values.
 A `Name` is not a `String`.
 A `RingBasket` is not a `Map`.
 Encapsulate validation and identity at the point of creation.

-### Step 4 — Add Costumes Through Decoration
+### Step 4 - Add Costumes Through Decoration

 When an actor needs new capabilities for a specific context (database storage, email, payment), wrap them with a decorator.
-The core character never changes — only the costume does.
+The core character never changes - only the costume does.

 ```java
 BrideWithArchive brideWithArchive = new BrideWithArchive(julia, archive);
 GroomWithPhone groomWithPhone = new GroomWithPhone(romeo, phone);
 ```

-### Step 5 — Write Scenes, Not Services
+### Step 5 - Write Scenes, Not Services

 Every meaningful interaction becomes a `Scene` with an `execute()` method.
-Scenes are lean orchestrators — they delegate to actors, not the other way around.
+Scenes are lean orchestrators - they delegate to actors, not the other way around.
 No business logic lives in a scene; it lives inside the actors.

-### Step 6 — Hide the Backstage
+### Step 6 - Hide the Backstage

 Infrastructure (databases, APIs, email) lives in `backstage/`.
 It is always accessed through domain interfaces (`Archive`, `Payer`, `PostBox`).
 The domain never imports from backstage directly.

-### Step 7 — Wire Everything in One Place
+### Step 7 - Wire Everything in One Place

 The Composition Root (`AnalogMovie`) is the only place that knows the full object graph.
-It assembles actors, costumes, scenes, and infrastructure — then steps back.
+It assembles actors, costumes, scenes, and infrastructure - then steps back.
 No Spring, no DI framework required for the core story.

 ---

 ## Running the Application

-**Prerequisites:** Java 11+, Maven 3.x
+**Prerequisites:** Java 8+, (optional) Maven 3.x

 ```bash
 # Clone or extract the project